First steps

 Choose the fastest option for your situation.
 Include your location, the species (if known), and a photo if you can safely take one.

-Email (Best)
+Email (Slowest)

 Send details and photos for guidance on next steps and eligibility.
 This is the slowest method and may not receive response until following day.